 There are a thousand ways to go for a walk.
-We will obviously take into account the physical abilities of our dogs.
-A puppy can walk: 10 minutes if he is 3 months, adding 5 minutes per month of age.
+We will obviously take into account the physical capabilities of our dogs.
+A puppy can walk for 10 minutes at the age of 3 months, adding 5 minutes per month of age.
 An older dog is no longer able to walk as long as before or on uneven surfaces.
-Each dog needs his walk!
+To each dog his own walk!

-We will also consider the emotional abilities of our dog.
-If our dog is reactive to horses or cars, we will choose suitable places for walks (without horses / cars) if our goal is to offer a relaxing and exploratory trip.
-The exercises to accustom our dog to something are to be organized outside the relaxing walk.
+We will also take into account the emotional abilities of our dogs.
+If our dog is reactive to horses or cars, we will choose suitable walking places (without horses / without cars) if our aim is to offer a relaxing and exploratory stroll.
+Habituation exercises are to be organised outside the relaxing walk.